Akhilsk55/M1_AirTicketBookingSystem-utility/1_Requirements/readme.md

         PROCESSING: The pin code is processed and checked for its validity.
 If it is correct, then the user can cancel his reservation else an error message will be displayed asking the user to enter the correct pin code number.
         OUTPUT: Given the correct pin code, the user can now cancel his reservation.

-FUNCTIONAL REQUIREMENT 4:
+FUNCTIONAL REQUIREMENT 3:

-        PURPOSE: The purpose is to enable the administrator to view the number of people in a particular flight.
+        PURPOSE: The purpose is to enable the person to his booking.

-        INPUT: The administrator must enter the password so that access is given only to him to view the details of all the customers.
+        INPUT: The person access is given only to him to view the details of his booking.

-        PROCESSING: The password is processed and checked for its validity.
-If it is not correct, then the administrator is asked to enter the correct password.

-        OUTPUT: Given the correct password, the administrator can view all the details of customers with date and time of their bookings made.
+        OUTPUT: the person can view all the details of booking with date and time of their bookings made.